oneeve8/kobble-data/content/videonarrativehowto.md

 Kobble stores all of your data on [GitHub](https://github.com) in *your personal account*.
 For those already familiar with GitHub, you will love this!
 Perhaps GitHub is new to other users, but you will soon see the benefits of having all your data stored and backed up so easily.
 You will have stress free storage with the security that your data is never lost.
 GitHub is easy to use and keeps everything updated as you edit.
-Your data can be edited, updated and controlled both through your personal GitHub account as well as through your personal Kobble environment.
-GitHub also keeps all of your revisions!
-Your Kobble data can be stored in GitHub as a Private Repository, or a Public Repository.
-All of your data is sent directly from your browser to GitHub, so it is never stored on our servers.

 Once you see what you can do with Kobble, you'll wonder how you ever lived without it.
 Check out our videos and tutorials to help you get started, right away!